nus-cs1010/2324-s1/docs/library.md

 ### Linking

 The CS1010 I/O library is provided as the file `libcs1010.a`.
+The `Makefile` provided by CS1010 is already configured to link to this library.
+When you run `make` to compile your code, this library is linked by default.
-To link to the library, you need to compile with `-lcs1010`.
-Usually, you need to specify where you can find `cs1010.h` with the `-I` flag, and `libcs1010.a` with the `-L` flag.

-On the CS1010 programming environment, you would need to compile using the command line:
+If you wish to manually compile your code, you need to link to the library, by supplying the argument `-lcs1010` to `clang`.
+Usually, you also need to specify where you can find `cs1010.h` with the `-I` flag, and `libcs1010.a` with the `-L` flag.
+For instance, in the CS1010 programming environment, you would need to compile using the command line:
 ```
 clang -I ~cs1010/include -L ~cs1010/lib hello.c -lcs1010
 ```

-Although it is a long string to type, you should type it once and use up arrow in bash to go back to this command over-and-over again.
-For advanced students, we suggest that you put this in a shell script so that you just need to run the shell script to compile the program.

-We have also automated this for you for your assignments and exercises using the `make` command.

 ### Reading of a Single Value

-The CS1010 library supports reading of `long` value, `double` value, and strings (both space-separated words and newline-separated lines) from the standard input.
-For `long` and `double`.
-The relevant methods are:
+The CS1010 library supports reading of a single numeric value of type `long`, `double`, and `size_t`, as well as reading of strings (both space-separated _words_ and newline-separated _lines_) from the standard input.

 - `long cs1010_read_long()`<br>
 Returns a `long` value from the standard input.
 An error message will be printed (to `stderr`) if the input sequence is not a valid `long` value -- in which case the value `LONG_MAX` will be returned.
 Example: